 But anyway, I imagined one of those scoop-necked cotton tops with relatively narrow straps, I think.
 The pleasure of writing from Q’s perspective is that you don’t need to use particularly precise language when it comes to girl clothes, because what the hell does he know about girl clothes?

-Anonymous asked: While reading Paper towns, I just couldn't help but think that it was so selfish for Q to skip his graduation for someone that only paid attention to him once.
+Anonymous said: While reading Paper towns, I just couldn't help but think that it was so selfish for Q to skip his graduation for someone that only paid attention to him once.
 Maybe because so many family members came to mine it was such a weird decision for him to not show up.
 Was the decision for Q to skip graduation a way to show that he is not close to his family.

 I mean, bear in mind that he thinks this girl is going to die.